RyoMazda/chrome_extension_netpigix/README.md

 * Make sure pressing `space` key stops/starts the video (default in Netflix).
 * Press `Alt` or `option` key to toggle the custom subtitle by NetPigix.
 * Press `←` (Left Arrow) key to go back 10 seconds (default in Netflix).
-* Speech Recognition starts every time you press `space` key.
+* Speech Recognition starts every time you stop the video by pressing `space` key.
 If you say, within 2 seconds,;
   * `show me`, the custom subtitle will be toggled (same as pressing `Alt` or `option`)
   * `go back`, go back 10 seconds (same as pressing left arrow key)
   * `go back x seconds`, go back `ceil(x/10)` seconds